The complete guide to customer loyalty in eCommerce

 3. Implement a subscription experience

-A subscription experience is one of the best ways to increase customer loyalty in eCommerce.
+A subscription experience is one of the best ways for increasing customer loyalty in eCommerce.
 Today’s consumers crave convenience and cost savings — the two primary benefits of a subscription.
 In other words, the very nature of a subscription generates customer loyalty, as they make shoppers’ lives easier to manage.

 Tips for a successful subscription model: